98306044/elms/modules/contrib/timeline/README.txt

 Jeff Miccolis (Development Seed) [2].

-Both timelines are based on the Timeline developed by the SIMILE project [5]
+All versions of the timeline module are based on the Timeline developed by the SIMILE project [5]

 [1] Felix Delattre -> xamanu -> http://drupal.org/user/359937